dyd-arize/ezira-emohekat/README.md

 ![](https://github.com/antanguay/interview-project/blob/main/png/expected.png)

-## Enhancements
+## Optional Bonus Enhancements

-With the base application working, your task is to create a new application that interacts with the existing one.
+With the base application working, you can go for extra bonus points be creating  a new application that interacts with the existing one.
 The new application should populate the database with data from a file located in a blob store.

 Here are the guidelines for the application: